hvkalayil/dynamic_link_implementation/README.md

-# sauda_task
+# Dynamic Links in Flutter

-A new Flutter application.
+A new Flutter application that implements dynamic links.

 ## Getting Started